stefankreitmayer/elm-joust/README.md

 1. Run `build.bat`
 2. Open `index.html` in a browser

-## The amazing feature
+## The most amazing feature

-Amazingly, this game was featured in Teach Kids Code in Oslo.
-Thanks to Teodor Heggelund.
-Here is the link to his talk:
+Most amazingly, Elm Joust was featured in Teach Kids Code in Oslo.
+Thanks to Teodor!

 https://www.youtube.com/watch?v=FSec8QmgEWo&feature=youtu.be&t=701